Bas van den Brink

-Bas Van den Brink (born 11 September 1982) is a Dutch former professional footballer who played primarily as a centre back.
+Bas Van den Brink (born 11 September 1982) is a Dutch retired footballer who played primarily as a centre back.

 Club career

 Early career

-Van den Brink played for Dutch clubs FC Utrecht, FC Emmen and Almere City FC before moving to Australia.
+Van den Brink played for Dutch clubs FC Utrecht, FC Emmen and Omniworld before moving to Australia.
 Van den Brink made his debut in professional football at FC Utrecht.
 With Utrecht, he won the Dutch version of the Charity shield in 2004.
 This was a spectacular game as FC Utrecht managed to turn the match around in the last 5 minutes of the game to beat Ajax Amsterdam 4–2.

 Gold Coast United

 On 14 January 2009, he was the 21st player signed to Gold Coast United's inaugural squad.
 He was signed by Miron Bleiberg after watching him in an Eerste Divisie game for FC Omniworld against RBC Roosendaal.
 Between 2009 and 2011, he appeared in 50 league matches with Gold Coast, scoring 4 goals.